zeinabibrahim96/Optimizing-ML-Pipline-in-Azure-/README.md

 n_cross_validations=2

 This parameter sets how many cross validations to perform, based on the same number of folds (number of subsets).
 As one cross-validation could result in overfit, in my code I chose 2 folds for cross-validation; thus the metrics are calculated with the average of the 2 validation metrics.
+The Voting Ensemble model selected used a slight amount of l1 regularization, meaning that some penalty was placed the number of non-zero model coefficients.
+Additionally, the voting method was soft voting (as compared to hard), where all models' class probabilities are averaged and the highest probablility selected to make a prediction.
+Although the learning rate scheduling for gradient descent is specified as 'invscaling' (i.e. inverse scaling), the scaling factor power is 0 indicating that the learning rate is constant in this case.

 The best performing model was a VotingEnsemble with one of its metaleaners as a logistic regression model with a max iteration value of 200 and C of 100.
 The metalearner used cross-validation version.
 AutoML also produced useful classification metrics that we didn't define and has a feature to explain the best model.
 # Pipeline comparison